 - What is your approach to yoga therapy?
-W take an ecclectic approach to yoga therapy drawing from several lineages including tantric, Kundalini, Hatha and restorative.
+W take an eclectic approach to yoga therapy drawing from several lineages including tantric, Kundalini, Hatha and restorative.

 - What are the pre-requisites to take this course?
 We recommend that students have a 200 or 500 hour foundational certification already.
 This is a soft requirement and will accept applications with review on a case by case basis if you do not have this prior training.

 - How long will it take me to complete the course?
-On average, it will take 6-12 months to complete the course.
-Online students typicall take longer.
+It varies from student to student.

-- How does the online yoag therapy training certification work?
+- How does the online yoga therapy training certification work?
 Students interact through a learning management system, EDU 2.0 and meet with KCFitnessLink teachers on a scheduled basis by phone, e-mail and Skype.